davidchesnut/sp-general-docs/docs/how-to-create-and-delete-posts-and-retrieve-the-social-feed-by-using-the-javascr.md

 ---
-title: How to: Create and delete posts and retrieve the social feed by using the JavaScript object model in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: e8c21960-6ea0-43c0-821e-2db2a0ecec90
+title: How to Create and delete posts and retrieve the social feed by using the JavaScript object model in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: e8c21960-6ea0-43c0-821e-2db2a0ecec90
 ---